 Using Marijuana in Iowa

-When it comes to criminal justice in this state, THC, plant-form marijuana and any substance derived from these substances are classified as cannabis.
+When it comes to criminal justice in this state, THC, plant-form marijuana, and any substance derived from these substances are classified as cannabis.
 This includes marijuana concentrates and hashish, which are generally punished as if they are the cannabis plant themselves.

 There is one exception to this rule.
 Any person found delivering plant-form marijuana or possessing it with the intent to deliver less than ½ ounce without compensation is considered simple possession in the state of Iowa.
-However, delivery or possession with intent to deliver hash oil, hashish or other cannabis derivatives are punishable under the regular distribution laws.
+However, delivery or possession with intent to deliver hash oil, hashish, or other cannabis derivatives are punishable under the regular distribution laws.

-Marijuana paraphernalia is defined as anything that’s knowingly used to smoke, inhale, ingest, test, manufacture or enhance the drug.
-Possessing, manufacturing or distributing cannabis paraphernalia is considered a simple misdemeanor.
-This crime is punishable by up to 6 months in jail and/or up to $1,000 in fines.
+Marijuana paraphernalia is defined as anything that’s knowingly used to smoke, inhale, ingest, test, manufacture, or enhance the drug.
+Possessing, manufacturing, or distributing cannabis paraphernalia is considered a simple misdemeanor.
+This crime is punishable by up to 6 months in jail and/or up-to $1,000 in fines.

-Promoting, sponsoring or assisting with the promotion or sponsoring of events and gatherings in Iowa where marijuana will be knowingly distributed, possessed or used is a serious misdemeanor offense.
+Promoting, sponsoring, or assisting with the promotion or sponsoring of events and gatherings in Iowa where marijuana will be knowingly distributed, possessed, or used is a serious misdemeanor offense.
 It’s punishable by an imprisonment term of up to 1 year, and/or a fine between $315 to $1,875.

 The Iowa Controlled Substances Act does allow for the use of medical CBD products in the form of cannabis extracts for those suffering from debilitating, severe epileptic conditions.
 However, in all cases, these extracts must contain low amounts of THC and high concentrations of CBD.

-Breaking the Marijuana Laws in Iowa
+Breaking Marijuana Laws in Iowa

 For first-time marijuana prosecutions in Iowa, the state allows alternative or diversion sentencing and conditional release.
 With a conditional release, the convicted person may be given probation rather than taking the case to trial.
 However, once the probation is complete, the defendant’s criminal record may still reflect the deferred jail sentence, versus the probation.

 The state of Iowa has a drugged driving law that forbids anyone from driving motor vehicles with a detectable amount of marijuana in their systems.
-These persons are subject to fines, jail time and loss of drivers’ licenses.
+These persons are subject to fines, jail time, and loss of drivers’ licenses.

 Any person convicted of a marijuana offense in Iowa is subject to minimum sentencing laws.
 The judges presiding over such cases are required to sentence defendants to no less than the mandatory minimum for any given crime.

 This state also enacted a marijuana tax stamp law.
-This law requires those possess cannabis to buy state-issued stamps and affix them to their contraband.
+This law requires those who possess cannabis to buy state-issued stamps and affix them to their contraband.
 Failing to abide by this law can result in criminal prosecutions and fines.